aws-samples/sample-resource-quota-and-control-plane-utilization/cmd/ratelimit/README.md

 ## Overview

 The Rate Limit Monitoring solution captures control-plane API calls via EventBridge, routes them through a single SQS FIFO queue (with per-event “messageGroupId”s), and processes them in batches of 10 with a Go Lambda.
-Each batch is emitted as Embedded Metric Format (EMF) logs into CloudWatch Logs to create high-cardinality metrics.
+Each batch is emitted as Embedded Metric Format (EMF) logs into CloudWatch Logs to create custom metrics.

+## ⚠️ DISCLAIMER ⚠️
+This solution will begin to track events that match the event pattern and populate cloudwatch metrics once deployed.
+Please be sure to be aware of any associated costs with deploying and running within your account.

 ## Configuration